lightdock/lightdock/README.md

 ```

 Inside the <code>swarm_0</code> folder 10 new PDB structures corresponding to the 10 glowworm agents used in the example have been generated.

+## 4. Documentation

+This GitHub [README.md](README.md) file is intended as an installation guide and to show the simplest protein-protein docking example.

+The complete information can be found at [http://brianjimenez.github.io/lightdock](http://brianjimenez.github.io/lightdock)